 Company Evasive Action to Avoid Lawsuits

-In addition to the 2012 recall issued by Stryker, the company preemptively offered to reimburse patients for some medical testing and removal procedures related to their Rejuvenate devices.
-The company also hired Broadspire, a claims management company that works to settle cases quickly before those injured by Rejuvenate devices have an opportunity to explore all of their options.
+In addition to recalls issued by Stryker, the company preemptively offered to reimburse patients for some medical testing and removal procedures related to Rejuvenate devices.
+The company also hired Broadspire, a claims management company that works to settle cases quickly before those injured by Rejuvenate devices had an opportunity to explore all of their options.

 Stryker Hip Lawsuit Settlements